Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Shield
 - Attunement

-**Aegis**: While wielding this shield you and allies within 10 feet of you gain +1 to their armor class and +2 to saving throws.
+**Aegis**: While wielding this shield allies, exluding you, within 10 feet of you gain +1 to their armor class and +2 to saving throws.

 ---